 This walk follows the red waymarkers.
 Start from the wooden information shelter near to the car park entrance.
 Turn left onto the forest road passing around the side of the wooden barrier.
 Follow the forest road uphill.
 At the junction, keep following the red route waymarker to the right.

-At the next junction turn right, a tall mast is on your right in the trees.
+At the next junction turn right, a tall mast is on your right.
 Keep following the forest road.

-A short distance after the wooden barrier, and just before the area that has been felled of trees, is a grassy path on the left leading up to Little Church Rock which is well worth a visit.
+Just before the fenced off area that has been felled of trees, is a grassy path on the left leading up to Little Church Rock which is well worth a visit.

 After exploring Little Church Rock retrace your steps back to join the forest road.
 Continue along the forest road as it gently heads downhill through the felled area.